Susan Blumenthal: Career

 Blumenthal also served as U.S. Assistant Surgeon General.
 Her work focused on advancing global health, addressing health disparities, improving mental health, preventing violence and suicide, and emphasizing the importance of disease prevention.
 Throughout her career, Blumenthal has worked to end the HIV/AIDS epidemic since it first emerged in 1981 and is currently senior medical advisor at amfAR, the Foundation for AIDS Research.
 She was among the first in the government to address this disease's impact on women.
 She has chaired major conferences, established research initiatives, and written articles to increase awareness of HIV/AIDS in America and worldwide.
 Additionally, Blumenthal has been involved in the national response to bioterrorism and in advancing health care reform efforts.

 Blumenthal was a pioneer in applying information technology to improve health, establishing some of the first health internet sites in the government.
 Health education and mentoring of students has also been a focus of her work.
-She has served as the Elizabeth Blackwell Lecturer and Bundy Visiting Professor at the Mayo Clinic, the Lila Wallis Distinguished Professor of Women's Health at Weill Cornell Medical College, as a visiting professor at Stanford University in Washington, as distinguished visiting professor of women's studies at Brandeis University, and as a visiting fellow at the Harvard University School of Government.
+She is the founder of a new field of public health technology to advance education, training, research, and entrepreneurship with professionals who are "bilingual" in technology and public health and to establish innovative multidisciplinary collaborative programs.
+She serves as the Senior Health Advisor to the President of Arizona State University, co-chairing an initiative that has established the first School of Technology for Public Health in the world.
+She also serves as a Provost Distinguished Professor at Northeastern University where she provides leadership establishing multidisciplinary initiatives and convening conferences in this new field.
+She has served as the Elizabeth Blackwell Lecturer and Bundy Visiting professor at the Mayo Clinic, the Lila Wallis Distinguished Professor of Women's Health at Weill Cornell Medical College, as a visiting professor at Stanford University in Washington, as distinguished visiting professor of women's studies at Brandeis University, and as a visiting fellow at the Harvard University School of Government.